 As a college student, you may not feel like a full-fledged adult just yet, but establishing your financial independence shouldn’t wait until graduation.
-While you might currently be supported by student loans or the benevolence of family, it’s still important to get into the habit of budgeting, saving, and responsible spending.
+While you might currently be supported by student loans or family benevolence, it’s still essential to get into the habit of budgeting, saving, and responsible spending.
 That way, when career opportunities knock, you’ll already be on the firm financial footing of other young professionals.

 Here are four steps you can take toward financial independence even if you’re still in college.

 You may already have some experience in the workplace.
 But if not, college is the time to start building your resume.
 While the job you choose should have opportunities for advancement and demonstrate responsibility, the position you take should also be flexible enough to allow you to maintain a focus on your studies.
 Tutoring or working as a personal or research assistant can give you a professional boost in addition to providing a steady source of income.
 If those jobs don’t grab your attention, look for on-campus employment, as many offer more flexible work hours or downtime you can use to finish class assignments.

 Make a Smart Budget

 The key to financial independence starts with making a simple budget.
 Track your expenses and begin to comparison shop for ways to whittle down some of those monthly costs, like a cheaper cell phone plan or a better interest rate on your credit card bill.
 You’ll be surprised how cutting costs for even minor monthly expenses can make a big difference to your budget in the long term.
 Smart cuts help you focus on better purchases and limited spending while you’re still a student.